 There’s an increase in material product demand across the United States, but a decrease of truck drivers willing to haul cargo.
 It makes sense trucking companies are shifting gears and allowing technology to assist their drivers.
 When technology can help to prevent accidents, it seems ridiculous not to incorporate them into the job.
 Not only does on-board technology ensure the safety of their employees, but it cuts costs.
 It can save companies hundreds of thousands of dollars in litigation expenses.

-Call one of the Best Truck Accident Lawyers in Houston
+Call one of the Best Truck Accident Lawyers in West Houston

-Even with the rapid advancement of technology, you may still find yourself in the aftermath of a commercial truck crash.
+Even with the rapid advancement of technology, you may still find yourself in the aftermath of a commercial truck crash that can involve the loss of someone you care about, in that case, you need the help of a wrongful death lawyer in West Houston.
 Know that you don’t have to handle such unfortunate events on your own.
 Attorney Joe Stephens of The Stephens Law Firm is here for you.
 We’ll do all we can to ensure you get fair and full compensation for your accident.
 Call us day or night, at 281-623-1701 to get started on your claim today.

 Trucking Industry & Truck Driver Resources